tollefj/coreference-eval/README.md

 ### `Scorer` Class

-The `Scorer` class is used to compute the coreference evaluation metrics.
+The `Scorer` class is used to hold values from a Document object.

 ```python
 from corefeval import Scorer